philsquared/cpponsea2024-slides/README.md

 # C++ on Sea Presentations 2024

-More slides will be added as and when they are provided.

 - [Hylo - The Safe Systems- and Generic-programming Language Built on Value Semantics](/Presentations/Hylo.pdf) by Dave Abrahams
 - [Understanding The constexpr 2-Step](/Presentations/Understanding_The_constexpr_Two_Step.pdf) by Jason Turner
 - [Talks That Don't Fit Elsewhere](/Presentations/Talks_That_Don't_Fit_Elsewhere.pdf) by Walter E Brown